Frequently Asked Questions – Pre Wedding

 Do you travel outside of Oahu?

 We are available to travel for weddings and photo sessions.
 We have had the pleasure of working in Maui, Kauai, Hawaii, Lanai, Molokai, Seattle and Las Vegas and would love the opportunity to travel for your wedding too!
-Our neighbor island travel fee is a flat rate of $700.
-Please contact us for locations outside of Hawaii.
+Travel fees typically start from $700.
+Please contact us for a personalized quote.

 Are all the photos edited?